aptech/docs/docs/CR-getnamef.rst

 Remarks
 -------

-The output, y, will have as many rows as there are variables in the data set.
+The output, *y*, will have as many rows as there are variables in the data set.

 Examples